310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/chiaki_1.md

             {% bubble Chiaki v2 %}
             Heheh, you may be quiet sometimes, but you also have an enthusiastic spirit hidden inside of you, don't you?

-            I know you're busy, but I'd love it if we could take our time to talk to about idols sometime.
+            I know you're busy, but I'd love it if we could take our time and talk to about idols sometime.
 			{% endbubble %}
         </div>
     </div>